 A woman in active labor is typically using all of her focus and energy to get through her contractions.
-She is no longer able to talk during contractions.
-She has a very inward focus.
+She is no longer able to talk during contractions and has a very inward focus.
 You may feel less social, more serious and lose track of time.
 She will want to rest and close her eyes in between every contraction to get a break before the next one comes.
-She may request continuous support and comfort measures to help her cope with her contractions.
+Labor mothers may request continuous support and comfort measures to help her cope with her contractions.
 She may make noises or moan during contractions.
 The intensity and potential pain level during active labor is far greater than early labor.
 You may begin to vocalize, make noise or moan during your contractions which is a natural and helpful reaction.
 It is not uncommon to have a loss of appetite and sensitivity to smells.
 She may also no longer care about modesty, but will only be concerned with comfort.

 Take one contraction at a time.
 This is when you need continuous support from your partner, doula or whomever is your support team.
 Change positions at least every half hour alternating between upright and resting positions to stay comfortable while still encouraging labor progress.

 Activities to help you cope during active labor:

 - Breathing, relaxation and visualization